Isabella-Mitchell/milestone-project-one/README.md

   - Google Chrome's Dev Tools were used while building the project to test responsiveness and for debugging.

 - [Pexels](https://www.pexels.com/)
-  - Pexels was used to source imagery for the website
+  - Pexels was used to source imagery for the website.

 - [Unsplash](https://unsplash.com/)
-  - Unsplash was used to source imagery for the website
+  - Unsplash was used to source imagery for the website.

 - [Flexbox Froggy](https://flexboxfroggy.com/)
-  - I completed Flexbox Froggy during the initial build stages of the website to become more familiar with Flexbox
+  - I completed Flexbox Froggy during the initial build stages of the website to become more familiar with Flexbox.

 - [Aspect Ratio Calculator](https://aspectratiocalculator.com)
   - Aspect Ratio Calculator was used to help me decide on the dimensions of images.